What is a DSP in an Android Headunit?

 Fitting a DSP

-A popular question, after learning what a DSP is and finding you don’t have one, is ‘can I fit a DSP inside my android headunit’ and the answer to that is NO :(.
-The DSP can be seen as an option to select when purchasing, some are installed by default.
-Adding a DSP option increases the cost to manufacture the android headunit and you can see factory options for around $40.
-Don’t expect a DSP included with the very cheap android headunits because there is no value for the manufacturers to fit them and keep the cost down.
-But it is always worth having the DSP option, so think hard because it is unlike other android headunit add-ons that can be easily added later.
+After learning what a DSP is and finding you don’t have one, the popular question is, ‘Can I fit a DSP inside my Android headunit,’ and the answer is NO :(.
+The DSP can be seen as an option to select when purchasing; some are installed by default.
+Adding a DSP option increases the cost of manufacturing the Android headunit, and you can see factory options for around $40.
+Don’t expect a DSP included with the very cheap Android headunits because there is no value for the manufacturers to fit them and keep the cost down.
+But it is always worth having the DSP option, so think hard because it is unlike other Android headunit add-ons that can be easily added later.

-If you choose not to have DSP option, you can’t not add one inside it later.
+If you choose not to have the DSP option, you can’t add one inside it later.

 Which universal double din android headunit is best for DSP?